mhorii/hugo-shortcode-kroki/README.md

 See [here](https://gohugo.io/templates/shortcode-templates/#file-location) if you are not familier with that.

 # Parameters
-The shortcode takes two parameters, `type` and `name`, and one inner text.
+A shortcode takes two parameters, `type` and `name`, and one inner text.
 Here's an example:
 ```
 {{<kroki type="plantuml" name="test">}}